tzwel/Fresh/README.md

 ### TPM
 Tpm - standing for **Temporary Memory** is easiest to understand by just comparing it to cache, with the difference of it immediately clearing after realoding the page.

-All your components and routes (`storeRoutesInTPM` in the config) are stored in TPM, and loaded when needed, minimizing the amount of requests sent to the server and making the app faster by storing already used data client-side.
+All your components and routes (`storeRoutesInTPM` in the config) are stored in TPM and loaded when needed, minimizing the amount of requests sent to the server and making the app faster by storing already used data client-side.